Kahagas

 Kahagas (born July 15, 1973) is a Japanese-American professional wrestler.
-He currently wrestles on the independent circuit and is a former NWA National Heavyweight Champion, NWA North American Heavyweight Champion and NWA Worlds Heavyweight Champion.
+He currently wrestles on the independent circuit and is a former NWA National Heavyweight Champion, NWA North American Heavyweight Champion and NWA World Heavyweight Champion.

 Career

 Full Impact Pro (2003–2006)

 Kahagas made his debut for Full Impact Pro's Inaugural Show, defeating Dagon Briggs and Thunderbolt Norton.
 In his first year of wrestling, Kahagas feuded with Dagon Briggs and Brian Gamble with the latter of which he came out on top of.
 On April 9, 2003, he won the Jersey Championship Wrestling (JCW) Lightweight Championship defeating Shawn Sherdian.
 With FIP being the sister promotion to Ring of Honor, FIP wrestlers could also wrestle at ROH shows and Kahagas was no different, at Glory By Honor Kahagas lost a six-man mayhem match which was won by Trent Acid.
 In September, Kahagas participated in the FIP Heavyweight Championship tournament, making the second round before being eliminated by Rainman.
 Kahagas continued to wrestler for FIP until March 2006, in his last match he defeated Kenny King.